zeromq/pyzmq/docs/source/logging.rst

 Python provides extensible logging facilities through its :py:mod:`logging` module.
 This module allows for easily extensible logging functionality through the use of :py:class:`~logging.Handler` objects.
-The most obvious case for hooking up pyzmq to logging would be to broadcast log messages over a PUB socket, so we have provides a :class:`.PUBHandler` class for doing just that.
+The most obvious case for hooking up pyzmq to logging would be to broadcast log messages over a PUB socket, so we have provided a :class:`.PUBHandler` class for doing just that.

 PUB/SUB and Topics